-During the analysis the software was able to incur a penalty in all but one of the days.
-For this one day the Energy Limit was not binding.
-The graph below in Figure 6 shows the values tested to determine the energy limit.
+During the analysis the software was able to incur a penalty in all of the days.
+The graph below in Figure 6 shows the values at which the energy limit becomes binding for economic reasons.

 Similar to the Interconnector Ramp Rate, breaking an Energy Limit could be used to alleviate infeasibility due to an Insufficient Capacity Event or an Excessive Generation Event.
 It is desirable that the UG penalty is used for an Insufficient Capacity Event and an OG penalty is used for the Excessive Generation Event.
 As the Energy Limit is measured in MWh, a penalty parameter of 36.5 would be equivalent to the UG/OG penalty parameter of 73.
 Setting the Energy Limit penalty at 38 ensures that the UG and OG penalties take precedence.